Best mirrorless cameras of 2022

 All the things you need to know about mirrorless cameras.
 Kenny Leys via Unsplash

 Mirrorless cameras abound in a market once dominated by DSLRs.
-And while Canon and Nikon make up the lion’s share of DSLR models, more than a half-dozen companies—including Canon, Fuji, Nikon, Olympus, Panasonic, Sigma, and —are provide photographers with a wider range of options than the current crop of DSLRs.
+And while and Nikon make up the lion’s share of DSLR models, more than a half-dozen companies—including Canon, Fuji, Nikon, Olympus, Panasonic, Sigma, and —are provide photographers with a wider range of options than the current crop of DSLRs.

 Sensor size plays a key role when selecting a mirrorless camera.
 Like DSLR cameras, mirrorless models are available with full-frame (in which the sensor is the size of a picture taken on 35mm film) and APS-C sensors, which are roughly a third smaller.
 But there’s a third option as well: Micro Four Third sensors, which are half the size of full-frame and show up in Olympus and some Panasonic cameras.
 Whether or how this affects your choice is up to you, of course.
 Sensor size may be outweighed by other parameters such as low light performance, in-body image stabilization, or whether a particular mirrorless camera is a good choice for vlogging.